 Camp Friedlander is a tobaccco-free facility.
-Smoking or tobacco use of any kind in front of any camper, adult, or staff member is strictly prohibited.
-The only designated tobacco use area in camp is in your vehicle in the parking lot.
+Smoking, vaping or tobacco use of any kind in front of any camper, adult, or staff member is strictly prohibited.
+The only designated tobacco use area in camp is inside your vehicle in the parking lot.
 Anyone who violates this policy may be asked to leave camp.
 Alcoholic beverages are never permitted on Boy Scout property.
 Please help the camp enforce these rules by making sure all leaders and parents in your troop are aware of this policy.

 Scouts are not permitted to use electronics outside of the troop’s campsite.
 Scouts are not permitted to charge their electronic devices in any camp facility.
 The campsite is your home for the week and enforcement of this policy is the responsibility of the unit leaders.
 Permitting electronics inside the campsite is at the discretion of the unit and is strongly discouraged by camp management.